-Most staff, and eligible pupils with underlying health problems, have now received both Covid19 vaccines.
-Healthy children aged 12-15 years have been offered vaccination according to national guidance.
+All eligible individuals (staff and pupils) have now been offered COVID-19 vaccines/boosters in line with the national programme.
 All individuals are encouraged to take up their vaccine, including any booster vaccination, where appropriate.
 This offers very good protection against the virus to reduce spread and also reduces the chance of a person becoming severely unwell.